 - On low speed, beat in the flour and salt.
 Turn up to high speed and beat until completely combined.

 - Press the dough: Follow cookie press manufacturer’s directions to fit your cookie press with a decorative plate.
 Scrape some of the dough into your cookie press.
-Hold the cookie press perpendicular to the lined baking sheet and press out the cookies 2 inches (5 cm) apart.
+Hold the cookie press perpendicular to the cold lined baking sheet and press out the cookies 2 inches (5 cm) apart.
 If desired, decorate the shaped cookie dough with sprinkles or press a chocolate chip into the center.
 Note: It’s helpful to lightly brush the shaped cookie dough with water before adding sprinkles—this helps them stick.

 - If the cookie dough becomes too soft as you work, chill the shaped cookie dough in the refrigerator for 10 minutes before baking.